 The Lighthouse Trail is very exposed, so if you go on a sunny day (chances are you will), you’ll get lots of sun!

 We’d highly recommend downloading the AllTrails map for the route you’re hiking before you go.
 While the trails are well marked, there is not much cell service in the area and it’s helpful to track your progress on the trail, as well as verify the route if needed.
-You will need an AllTrails Pro membership to download maps, which is $30 a year and so worth it!
+You will need an AllTrails+ membership to download maps, which is $35.99 a year and so worth it!
+(But you can save 30% with our code aplusk30)

 Our Experience hiking the Lighthouse Trail